breadcat/blog.minskio.co.uk/content/quotes.md

 >You'll Own Nothing and You'll Be Happy <!-- Ida Auken -->

 >Your proposal is acceptable <!-- men in black -->

+>Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should. <!-- jurassic park -->

 >Your stories have entertained me.
 I will let you into the cave for a short time. <!-- oldschool runescape -->